pengmai/activity-analysis-artifact/README.md

 Claims:
 - Activity analysis improves performance of differentiated code compared to not using activity analysis.
   - We observe a geometric mean speedup of 1.24x (up to 2x) on CPU and geomean 1.7x (up to 3x) on GPU
 - The modular activity analysis is just as precise as the whole-program activity analysis.
+Furthermore, both the modular and whole-program analyses find as many or more inactive instructions than Enzyme's informal analysis.
 - Running constant propagation and dead code elimination after differentiation is unable to recover the performance benefit of activity analysis.

 All claims are supported by this artifact.